Yibizo/Software-Requirements/README.md

 This is where you detail the specific requirements for building your product.

 ## Functional Requirements
+- Have a complete and playable videogame
+- Host the videogame within the webpage
+- Track user data correpsonding to activity inside the videogame
-The functional requirements describe the services and functions of a system.
+- Display user information in order to determine system effcieny The functional requirements describe the services and functions of a system.
 Functional requirements must be precise and unambiguous.

 Include user stories, which are short descriptions of a feature, told from the perspective of one of your end user profiles.
 They are typically structured in the following fashion: